sharkdp/numbat/book/src/web-usage.md

 # Usage

-The browser-based version of Numbat is online at <https://numbat.dev/>.
+The browser-based version of Numbat is available at <https://numbat.dev/>.

 ## Interactive terminal